calebmcmains/fm-product-preview-card/README.md

 One thing I know I need to work on is when to use defined width and dynaimic widths.
 For this project a fixed width was best.
 Over all though its been trial and error for me on using fixed vs dynamic width properties.
 I need to get better at knowing when to use which.

+I also need help with psudo elements.
+I wanted the cart icon to be a psudo element but had trouble getting it align center with the text vertically.
+Instead the wheel kept staying inline with the bottom of the text.
+Any feedback is welcome.

 ### Useful resources

 - [Google](https://www.google.com) - Google is amazing.
 Once you learn how to google.
 Your ability to develope grows.
 No one memorizes everything, but developing th skill of googling what you need is invaluable.